Bilal-Butt/Skin-cancer-detection-webapp/README.md

 ## 👋 What Is This?

 Hey!
-Welcome to **SkinScan AI** — a deep learning powered web application that helps identify and analyze skin lesions from dermoscopy images.
+Welcome to my final year project **Machine Learning Based Skin Cancer Detection**, a deep learning powered web application that helps identify and analyze skin lesions from dermoscopy images.

 This project was born out of a simple but important question: *what if AI could help catch skin cancer before it's too late?* In Pakistan alone, Melanoma is the third most common skin cancer, and access to dermatologists is nowhere near equal across the country.
 This tool is a step toward bridging that gap.